 The institution's Graduate Certificates require the successful completion of a concluding comprehensive assessment.
-This comprehensive assessment must be completed prior to participation in Commencement and graduation.
+This comprehensive assessment must be completed prior to being awarded the Graduate Certificate.

 The curriculum for each certificate is determined by the prefix assigned to each 3 credit-hour course appearing in the institution's graduate catalog.
 Accordingly, the following certificates are available to the nondegree-seeking graduate student: